Night Riots, Atlas Genius, and Andrew McMahon in the Wilderness recently performed at the Crystal Ballroom.

-And photog Mallory Turner was there to shoot the sold out show.
+And photog Mallory Turner was there to shoot the show.

 baako is a band of Agoura Hills natives who recently released their debut EP Drive.
 Mixed by Eric Palmquist (Bad Suns, Mr Little Jeans, Night Riots), the album is a solid collection of grooving, melodic pop rock with a retro tinge.
 Here’s the opening track, “Discohead,” which is a captivating burst of detailed guitarwork and catchy rhythms.